The efficacy and generalizability of conditional GANs for posterior inference in physics-based inverse problems: Numerical results

 \section{Numerical results}

 We consider inverse problems arising in the context of three distinct PDE models to demonstrate the performance of the proposed algorithm.
 The first two models correspond to the time-dependent and steady-state heat conduction equations, for which the training and test data are synthetically generated.
 The third model solves the inverse elastography problem, where the training data is generated synthetically but the test data comes from real-life experiments.
 A separate cWGAN is trained for each problem, with specific details about the architecture and hyper-parameters given in Appendix \ref{app:gan}.

+In Table \ref{tab:dim_red}, we list the dimension reduction that is achieved using the cWGAN for all the numerical experiments described in the following sections.
+We define the dimension compression rate $\dcomp = \lfloor\Nx/\Nz\rfloor$, where $\lfloor . \rfloor$ denotes the floor function.

 We also show the performance of the trained networks on out-of-distribution (OOD) test samples, to highlight the generalization capabilities of such an algorithm.
 Further, based on the discussion in the previous section, we explain this generalization by presenting numerical and analytical evidence that the true and learned inverse maps are local.